electron/website/blog/tech-talk-wayland.md

 ![Screenshot of a blank app window on Wayland with no decorations.
 It's just a white rectangle.](/assets/img/blog/tech-talk-wayland/waylandnocsd.png)

 That rectangle is a powerful canvas.
 On a modern compositor like GNOME’s Mutter, it’s triple-buffered and GPU-accelerated.
 But if you want any of the trimmings that users might expect on their windows — title bar buttons, drop shadows, even resize handles —  you have to add them all yourself.
 This requirement is called client-side decorations (CSD), and it’s one of the major differences between X11 and Wayland.

-Electron already had some support for client-side decorations, provided by a class called `ClientFrameViewLinux` which uses GTK to paint convincing native window frames entirely in-framework.
-This class was put to the test by many more developers and users when Electron flipped the switch in September.
+Electron already had some support for client-side decorations, provided by a class called `ClientFrameViewLinux` which uses GTK to paint convincing native window frames.
+While these look very similar to the ones GNOME used to provide on X11, they are produced entirely in-framework.

 ![Screenshot of a ClientFrameViewLinux with client-side decorations on GNOME](/assets/img/blog/tech-talk-wayland/clientframeviewlinux.png)